Vuelta a España: 2010–2018

 The 2015 edition saw another strong field contest the race, including the top four finishers at the 2015 Tour de France (Froome, Valverde, Nibali and Nairo Quintana) and two of the podium finishers from the 2015 Giro d'Italia in the form of Nibali's teammates Fabio Aru and Mikel Landa.
 The early leaders of the race were Esteban Chaves and Tom Dumoulin, who exchanged the leader's red jersey several times during the first ten days of racing, with both riders winning summit finishes in the first week.
 With the withdrawals of Chris Froome and the disqualification of Vincenzo Nibali, Nibali's team mate Fabio Aru took over the race lead following the mountainous Stage 11, which took place entirely within Andorra.
 He kept his lead for five stages as the race entered the mountains of northern Spain, but lost it to Rodríguez on Stage 16.
 Dumoulin took the lead back on Stage 17 – the race's only individual time trial – with Aru three seconds behind in second place.
 Aru attacked throughout the final stages and, on the penultimate day, finally dropped Dumoulin, who fell to sixth place overall.
 Aru therefore took the first Grand Tour victory of his career.

 Nairo Quintana won the 2016 edition ahead of Froome, with the Colombian Esteban Chaves finishing third.
 Quintana had gained over 2 1/2 minutes over Froome on Stage 15 when he and Contador attacked together from 10 km into the stage and blew the race apart, isolating Froome from his teammates.
-Whilst Froome fought back and managed to gain back nearly all he had lost in a dominant victory on the stage 19 individual time trial to Calp, Quintana was able to follow several attacks by Froome on Stage 20, the final mountain stage to Alto de Aitana, to secure overall victory by 1:23 over Froome.
+Whilst Froome fought back and managed to gain back nearly all he had lost in a dominant victory on the stage 19 individual time trial to Calp, Quintana was able to follow several attacks by Froome on Stage 20, the final mountain stage to Alto de Aitana, to secure overall victory by 1 minute and 23 seconds over Froome.
 By doing so, Quintana became the second Colombian after Luis Herrera in 1987 to win the Vuelta.